 Requirements to enrol on a training course can range widely depending on the course.
 For some, you may need 5 A*-C at GCSE level.
 Others will ask for previous experience.

 At Options Skills, we ask those looking to train with us to take an aptitude test.
 This test allows us to understand your maths and English level and ensure you’re suitable for the course.
 In addition, our NVQ Level 3 Electrical Training Course also requires potential students to complete a colour blindness test.

 University Vs. Vocational Training

-Through Options Skills, our students train to become electricians, gas engineers or plumbers.
-We also deliver ACS renewal for existing gas engineers and wiring regulation updates and inspection and testing for existing electricians.
-With dedicated student liaison managers and a whole team of experienced trainers in each department, our students receive high-quality training and on-going support throughout and after completion of their course.
+With dedicated student liaison managers and a whole team of experienced trainers in each department, our students receive high-quality training and ongoing support throughout and after completion of their course.

 If you’re interested in learning a trade, you can speak to a course advisor on 0800 802 1306.